-Angela M. Lee (Ph.D., UT-Austin) is an assistant professor of Emerging Media and Communication at the University of Texas at Dallas.
-Her research focuses on audience analysis, news consumption, media effects, behavior prediction, journalism routines, and ethics.
+Angela M. Lee (PhD, UT-Austin) is an Assistant Professor of Mediated Communication at The University of Texas at Dallas.
+Her research focuses on audience analysis, news media use and effects, media management, behavior prediction, and journalism ethics.

 Her work has garnered mainstream attention from outlets such as The New York Times, Los Angeles Times, The Dallas Morning News, The Philadelphia Inquirer, and the Nieman Journalism Lab of Harvard University.

-Angela really enjoys research and teaching, and believes strongly in the motto of the University of Texas System-Disciplina Praesidium Civitatis-“cultivated mind is the guardian genius of democracy.”
+Dr. Lee really enjoys research and teaching, and believes strongly in the motto of The University of Texas System-Disciplina Praesidium Civitatis-“cultivated mind is the guardian genius of democracy.”

 For her updated CV, please visit bit.ly/angelamlee